DDoS Protection reference architectures

 We recommend that you configure the Application Gateway WAF SKU (prevent mode) to help protect against Layer 7 (HTTP/HTTPS/WebSocket) attacks.
 Additionally, web apps are configured to accept only traffic from the Application Gateway IP address.

-For more information about this reference architecture, see this article.
+For more information about this reference architecture, see Highly available multi-region web application.

 Mitigation for non-web PaaS services